 In a best-case-scenario after a brain injury, the patient heals over time and all brain functions return to normal.
 Unfortunately, many brain injury cases don’t turn out that way.
 Closed head injuries can leave a lifetime of symptoms like personality changes, emotional difficulties and depression.
 Memory, muscle control, logical thinking skills and speaking abilities are also frequently affected.

 It can be very difficult to argue a personal injury case in which the victim suffers from a brain injury.
 It may require many experts to convince an insurance agency or jury of the validity of this so-called “invisible” injury.
-But The Insiders of The McMahan Law Firm are ready to tell the story of how you or your loved one’s life was affected by an accident that caused a brain injury.
+But our Chattanooga, TN, brain injury lawyers at The McMahan Law Firm are ready to tell the story of how you or your loved one’s life was affected by an accident that caused a brain injury.
 Contact our team today at 423-265-1100 or by filling out our free online form.